sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2021-12-15-add-headers-and-footers-in-pdf-using-csharp/index.md

 categories:
   - Conholdate.Total Product Family
 tags:
-  - 'Add Headers and Footer in C#'
+  - 'Add Headers and Footer in CSharp'
-  - 'Add Image in Footers using C#'
+  - 'Add Image in Footers using CSharp'
-  - 'Add Image in Headers using C#'
+  - 'Add Image in Headers using CSharp'
-  - 'Add Page Numbers in Footer using C#'
+  - 'Add Page Numbers in Footer using CSharp'
-  - 'Add Text in Footers using C#'
+  - 'Add Text in Footers using CSharp'
-  - 'Add Text in Headers using C#'
+  - 'Add Text in Headers using CSharp'

 ---